 HOW DO I SET UP AN APPOINTMENT?

 If you are currently being treated at Flaherty PT, ask your physical therapist if FDN could be an option for you.
-If you are not currently a patient, please call (508) 393-9000 to set up an evaluation with our FDN trained Physical Therapists, Julia Leblanc, PT, DPT, RYT and Rebecca McVay, PT, DPT.
-Let the office staff know you are interested in dry needling when you call.
+If you are not a patient, we would first need to complete an Initial Evaluation which we are able to bill your insurance.
+If you wish not to use your insurance, our fee for an initial evaluation is $225.
+Please call (508) 393-9000 to set up an evaluation with one of our FDN trained Physical Therapists.